+“My vision is to equip dentists with the skills to translate their version of a beautiful smile into reality.”
 Dr Sam Jethwa will be addressing delegates in the BACD Aesthetic & Digital Dentist Theatre at the British Dental Conference and Dentistry Show in May.

 Director of Membership at the British Academy of Cosmetic Dentistry (BACD) and an award-winning cosmetic dentist, Dr Jethwa is a qualified clinical teacher with a Postgraduate Diploma in clinical education.

 He founded The Bespoke Smile Academy, providing training for dentists in the UK and Germany, and is a key opinion leader for DMG dental materials.

 Dr Jethwa shares his knowledge on social media as one of the most prominent dentists in the UK on Instagram.

-My lecture will consist of creative, tried and tested solutions and protocols to satisfy the two biggest challenges that exist in smile makeover treatment: function and aesthetics,” he says.
+“My lecture will consist of creative, tried and tested solutions and protocols to satisfy the two biggest challenges that exist in smile makeover treatment: function and aesthetics,” he says.

 “Ensuring that a smile makeover meets both functional and aesthetic expectations – of not only the patient, but also the dentist – can be difficult.
 While these are not new challenges, the solutions are becoming harder to deliver.

-“During my session, I will tackle these challenges using case examples and explaining a handmade trial smile technique for minimal to no preparation porcelain restorations.
+During my session, I will tackle these challenges by using case examples and explaining a handmade trial smile technique for minimal to no preparation porcelain restorations.

 Planning is key